rday45/flask-web-server/README.md

 }
 ```

-if unsuccesful due not being authorised, you will receive the following response:
+If unsuccesful due not being authorised, you will receive the following response:

 ```BASH
 {